 Palm Beach Gardens home prices are not only among the most expensive in Florida, but Palm Beach Gardens real estate also consistently ranks among the most expensive in America.

-The education level of Palm Beach Gardens ranks among the highest in the nation.
-Of the 25-and-older adult population in Palm Beach Gardens, 46.85% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Palm Beach Gardens is one of the most well-educated cities in the nation.
+47.64% of adults in Palm Beach Gardens have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 Palm Beach Gardens is a very ethnically-diverse city.
 The people who call Palm Beach Gardens home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Palm Beach Gardens residents report their race to be White, followed by Black or African-American.
 Palm Beach Gardens also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.09% of the city’s residents.
-Important ancestries of people in Palm Beach Gardens include German, Italian, English, and Russian.
+People of Hispanic or Latino origin account for 10.35% of the city’s residents.
+Important ancestries of people in Palm Beach Gardens include Irish, Italian, English, and Polish.

 The most common language spoken in Palm Beach Gardens is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.